openSUSE/hpc/Documentation/HPC-Packaging.md

 `macros.python_all` from the package python-rpm-macros.
 For the macros below to work it is expected that this macro file is available and its infrastructure is used.
-1. `%hpc_python_sitearch`:  provides the path to the arch dependend packages in the HPC directory structure.
+1. `%hpc_python_sitearch`:  provides the path to the arch dependent packages in the HPC directory structure.
 2. `%hpc_python_version`: obtain an abbreviated python version number for package names and directories.